Christian Ziegler (politician): Suspension and removal from office

 Due to the allegations, every statewide elected official and the state legislature's presiding officers (all Republicans) called on Ziegler to resign, but he refused.
 On December 17, 2023, the executive committee of the Florida Republican Party met in Orlando and censured Ziegler, stripped him of his duties (delegating them to the vice-chairman, Evan Power), lowered his annual salary to $1, and scheduled an emergency meeting in Tallahassee for January 8, 2024 for the full party to vote on his removal if he did not resign before then.

 Ziegler was removed as chairman of the Florida Republican Party on January 8, 2024, by a vote of 199-3.
 He did not appear for the vote.
 Evan Power was selected to replace him.

 Lawsuit to suppress public records

-Following a request for public documents related to the investigation, on May 17, 2024, both of the Zieglers were in court when he sued that the public records from the investigation of Christian be withheld, even asking that the public records be destroyed because details were "humiliating".
-One record mentioned during the hearing by a clerk describing the public records, referred to a text document in which Bridget crudely advised her husband not to return without success from a regular expedition to local bars with the intent to identify women and take photographs secretly of them so both Zieglers could determine the ones to approach in order to recruit them as partners in their threesome escapades: "don't come home until your dick is wet".
+In May 2024, the Zieglers sought to prevent the release of records from the investigation.
+In September 2026, a Florida appeals court ruled that the records were subject to public disclosure.

 Personal life

-Ziegler's wife, Bridget Anne (née McGrath), co-founded Moms for Liberty and serves on the Sarasota County School Board.
-Seeking to rise quickly in state politics, Ziegler sought association with visible supporters of Donald Trump in Florida Republican circles, such as the likes of strong Trump advocates Joe Gruters and Rick Scott, and the Zieglers have been featured in news stories as friends of Ron DeSantis, DeSantis appointed Bridget to the board overseeing the Florida district taken away from Disney and Trump praised Christian at a rally in November 2023.
+Ziegler's wife, Bridget, co-founded Moms for Liberty.
+Ziegler has been associated with Donald Trump supporters in Florida Republican circles, such as Joe Gruters and Rick Scott, and the Zieglers have been featured in news stories as friends of Ron DeSantis.